Pal443/Python-Project-1/README.md

-# Python-Project-1
+# Indian Telecommunication Market
-This project is about the analysis of dataset named "Indian Telecommunications Market".
+This project is about the analysis of dataset named "Indian Telecommunications Market" based on Python Programming language.